ComputeCanada/magic_castle/README.md

 This key will associated with the sudoer account to provide you administrative access to the cluster.

+**Note 1**: You will need to add the private key associated with this public key to your local authentication agent (i.e: `ssh-add`) if you use the CloudFlare DNS module.
+The DNS module use the SSH key to copy files to the login node after the cluster instances are created.

-**Note**: The SSH key type has to be ECDSA or RSA for some cloud providers including AWS and OpenStack because they do not support ed25519 and DSA is deprecated.
+**Note 2**: The SSH key type has to be ECDSA or RSA for some cloud providers including AWS and OpenStack because they do not support ed25519 and DSA is deprecated.